Denver-Devs/common-topics/channels/help-with-my-resume/general-rules-for-resumes.md

 - General Rules
     - Make the resume fit either one full page, or two full pages.
 None of that 1 and 1/3 pages crap, it hurts my eyes.
 Dont do it.

-- Have a header with header-related information
+- Header
     - Name
     - City/State
     - Phone/Email
     - Sites [GitHub, LinkedIn, Personal Site, Portfolio Site]

-- Have a concise summary
+- Summary
-    - Summarize how your experience connects you to what you're applying for
+    - Concisely summarize how your experience connects you to what you're applying for

 - Skills
     - If you're going for a skills-based approach, include a matrix/table/list... thing... of some sort that isn't ugly and clearly defines your *relevant* skills.

 - Projects
     - You can include some projects here if you like; however this tends to bloat resumes.. so be prepared to make your resume a full two pages if you're going to do this.

 - Experience
     - List all the jobs you've had and left because you had a self-loathing that you attributed to your work but you couldn't just look in the mirror and fix your alcoholism.
     - Don't forget to describe actionably how it's impressive and relevant to the applied for job.

 - Education
     - This may or may not be relevant depending on where you're at in your career.

 - Interests
     - Only do this if you're interesting.
 If you're not, leave it out... like I do...